-9 Chairman Koenig asked Chief Duke if he foresees a problem in hiring four people at once and the 10 Chief indicated that he does not foresee that as being a problem.
+Chairman Koenig asked Chief Duke if he foresees a problem in hiring four people at once and the Chief indicated that he does not foresee that as being a problem.

-12 Councilor Harrington asked what the tax impact would be to the entire \$460,371 versus half of that

-13 figure (\$230,000).
-She also stated that she believes that the Chief has already demonstrated the need 14 for additional staff and it was very apparent in the slide that was shared last year that depicted the

-15 number of times the department was not able to respond to a second call because an ambulance was responsible for 20% of the tax rate.
-Paul Micali quoted the projected tax impact at 13 cents per 100,000
+Councilor Harrington asked what the tax impact would be to the entire \$460,371 versus half of that figure (\$230,000).
+She also stated that she believes that the Chief has already demonstrated the need for additional staff and it was very apparent in the slide that was shared last year that depicted the number of times the department was not able to respond to a second call because an ambulance was already deployed.
+In her mind, it comes down to the tax impact and the council needs to remember that they have done an impeccable job keeping costs down for the last ten years and they are only responsible for 20% of the tax rate.
+Paul Micali quoted the projected tax impact at 13 cents per 100,000 for the full figure and 7 cents per 100,000 for half of it.
+There were discussions about the accuracy of the numbers since overtime would still continue to be an issue until the mew Firefighters were onboard but they were rough estimates to give everyone an idea of the impact.
+Councilor Harrington stated that it seems senseless stagger the time between fiscal years because the impact would be felt eventually.

-16 already deployed.
-In her mind, it comes down to the tax impact and the council needs to remember that

-17 they have done an impeccable job keeping costs down for the last ten years and they are only

-19 for the full figure and 7 cents per 100,000 for half of it.
-There were discussions about the accuracy of it seems senseless stagger the time between fiscal years because the impact would be felt eventually.

-20 the numbers since overtime would still continue to be an issue until the mew Firefighters were onboard they are usually able to effectively contribute to the team within 60 days.
+Councilor Healey asked what the ramp up time is for a new Firefighter.
+Chief Duke responded that their probationary time is typically 6-12 months depending on prior experience.
+He also added that they are usually able to effectively contribute to the team within 60 days.
 Councilor Healey asked if he thought it would be challenging to have four new employees at once.
 Chief Duke stated that there are pros and cons to it but it is ultimately more efficient to do it that way versus one or two at a time.